- Academic All-State

 No, students can receive up to one (1) Scholar Athlete and/or one (1) Activity Scholar certificate.

-Does a student have to participate in an OSAA sanctioned sport or activity in his/her senior year?
+Does a student have to participate in an OSAA sanctioned sport or activity in their senior year?

-No, graduating seniors who earned varsity letters or competed in activities during freshman, sophomore or junior years, but not during his/her senior year, are still eligible and can receive a certificate.
+No, graduating seniors who earned varsity letters or competed in activities during freshman, sophomore or junior years, but not during their senior year, are still eligible and can receive a certificate.

 Can we get certificates for students who have participated in water polo or lacrosse?